erviveksoni/alexa-controlled-drone/README.md

 # Amazon Alexa Voice Controlled Drone

-In this project, I demonstrates developing an Alexa skill to fly and control DJI Tello drone.
+In this project, I demonstrate developing a custom Alexa skill to fly and control a DJI Tello drone.

-This projects leverages AWS IoT platform to enable communication between Raspberry Pi Zero, DJI Tello and a custom Amazon Alexa skill giving the ability to control the drone via voice commands.
+This project explores the key IoT platform aspects like device registry, device shadows (aka device twins) provided by AWS IoT platform to enable communication between Raspberry Pi Zero, DJI Tello drone and a custom Amazon Alexa skill giving the ability to control the drone via voice commands.

-This is the second project in the series of projects I am doing using DJI Tello and Raspberry Pi.
-In case you missed my first project on controlling DJI Tello with Xbox Controller, here is the [link to it](https://github.com/erviveksoni/raspberrypi-controlled-tello).
+In case you missed my first project on controlling DJI Tello drone with Xbox Controller, here is the [link to it](https://github.com/erviveksoni/raspberrypi-controlled-tello).

 Here is a [short video](https://www.youtube.com/watch?v=rT4CF4Krcc8) where I am flying the drone using Alexa voice commands:

 <img src="https://erviveksoni.github.io/alexa-controlled-drone/images/alexa_dji_drone_logo.jpg" alt="Alexa Tello" width="600" height="274" border="10" />
 <br/><br/>

-At a
+## Tech Stack

+Following is the tech stack used for developing this project:
+- AWS IoT
+    - Device Registry
+    - Device Shadows
+- AWS Lambda
+- Amazon Alexa Custom Skill
+- Python

- high level, following are the sequence of events which take place during this interaction:
+At high level, following are the sequence of events which take place during this interaction:
 1. User invokes the Alexa skill (in our case `drone pilot`) and issues a voice command
 2. Alexa skill validates this command with the available set of intents associated to the skill
 3. Alexa then sends the identified intent to the configured AWS Lambda function endpoint
 4. The lambda function receives incoming command,
+    * Queries the device shadow service to check if the drone is online
     * Creates the command message and sends it to the AWS IoT device via MQTT channel
-    * The lambda function also responds to the Alexa command with a success message
+    * Responds to the Alexa command with a success/failure message
-6. A Raspberry Pi zero (connected to the DJI Tello via WIFI) subscribes to the AWS IoT MQTT channel for new messages
+6. A Raspberry Pi zero (connected to the DJI Tello via WIFI)
+   * Subscribes to the AWS IoT MQTT channel for new messages.
+   * On regular intervals, keeps on reporting the drone telemetry like speed, battery status, wifi strength to the AWS IoT device shadow
 7. Upon receiving a message, the the Raspberry Pi interprets the MQTT message and issues a corresponding DJI Tello specific command

-In case you are new to AWS and Raspberry Pi, you may feel a lot is going around to make this work but I promise it's very easy once you follow through the steps.
+In case you are new to AWS and Raspberry Pi, you may feel a lot is going around to make this work but I promise it's easy once you follow through the steps.

-This project will also enable you to implement other ideas on similar lines or completely different since the blocks/services used here are very much needed for developing any IoT application.
+This project will also enable you to implement other ideas on similar lines or different since the blocks/services/concepts used here are very much needed for developing any IoT application.

 ## Prerequisites
 - Raspberry Pi Zero W or any Raspberry Pi with WIFI on-board